 - TRP – Trip

-For Loyola scheduling purposes, please follow these procedures for previously approved hybrid, synchronous, or online courses:
+For Loyola scheduling purposes, please follow these procedures for previously approved hybrid, synchronous, or asynchronous courses:

-- Includes a combination of in-class and synchronous or asynchronous meetings.
+- Includes either a combination of in-class meetings and synchronous meetings, or a combination of in-class meetings and asynchronous dates.

 - Includes asynchronous or synchronous meetings.